The ABC's of First Aid: What They Are and Why They're Important

 3. Managing Circulation

 Chest Compressions: Understanding the importance of first aid and CPR is crucial for effective emergency response.
 Obtaining a first aid and CPR certificate not only expands your knowledge but also equips you with essential skills to manage critical situations.
-Accredited courses and educational resources are readily available to help you learn these vital techniques.
+Recognized courses and educational resources are readily available to help you learn these vital techniques.

 If there is no pulse, initiate chest compressions: